RATP Smart Systems: Ticketing services

 Ticketing covers all activities involved in ticket sales, validation and inspection (as well as fare collection and control).
 It lies at the heart of public transport systems and our role is to implement simple solutions that can evolve continuously in a complex environment.

 Locations

-RATP Smart Systems refers to a presence in 10 countries and lists reference projets in 11 countries: Algeria, Saudi Arabia, Colombia, France, Chile, United Kingdom, Ivory Coast, Ecuador, India, Mexico and the Dominican Republic.
+RATP Smart Systems refers to a presence in 10 countries and lists reference projects in 11 countries: Algeria, Saudi Arabia, Colombia, France, Chile, United Kingdom, Ivory Coast, Ecuador, India, Mexico and the Dominican Republic.